-The penalty for violation of each of the specifications in this sub-section (9.3) will be an addition to the weight of the bridge determined as follows
+The penalty for violation of each of the specifications in this sub-section (9.3) will be an addition to the weight of the bridge determined as follows:

-- (1) 20 pounds for a dimensional violation not exceeding 1/4", - (2) 100 pounds for a violation greater than 1/4" but not exceeding 1", - (3) 200 pounds for a violation greater than 1" but not exceeding 2", and - (4) if a violation exceeds 2", the bridge will not be ranked for awards in any category.
+(1) 20 pounds for a dimensional violation not exceeding 1/4",

+(2) 100 pounds for a violation greater than 1/4" but not exceeding 1",

+(3) 200 pounds for a violation greater than 1" but not exceeding 2"

+(4) 400 pounds for a violation greater than 2" but not exceeding 3", and

-The bridge may be load tested at the head judge's discretion if that can be done safely within available time. - 9.3.1 The bridge shall not touch the river or the ground outside the footings. - 9.3.2 The bridge shall not extend more than 5'-0" above the ground or river. - 9.3.3 The bridge shall not be wider than 5'-0" at any location along the span. - 9.3.4 Vertical clearance shall be provided under the bridge at all points directly over the ground and river.
+(5) if a violation exceeds 3", the bridge will not be eligible for awards in any category, except aesthetics.
+The bridge may be load tested at the head judge's discretion if that can be done safely within available time.

+9.3.1 The bridge shall not touch the river or the ground outside the footings except when the exception in Sub-Section 10.4.2 is invoked

+9.3.2 The bridge shall not extend more than 5'-0" above the ground or river.

+9.3.3 The bridge shall not be wider than 5'-0" at any location along the span.

+9.3.4 Vertical clearance shall be provided at all points directly over the ground and river.
 The clearance shall be no less than 7.5", measured from the surface of the ground or river.
 Parts of the bridge, including nuts and bolts, shall not extend below this limit.
-Exception: No clearance is required over the footings except as necessary to accommodate restraint applied during the lateral load test described in Sub-Section 11.4.1. - 9.3.5 The tops of the stringers shall be no more than 1'-11" and no less than 1'-7" above the surface of the river or ground at any location along the span. - 9.3.6 Each stringer shall be at least twenty-two feet long, measured along the top. - 9.3.7 The extension of the stringer beyond the footing on the right side of the east end of the bridge to meet the requirements of 9.3.6 shall be in the same horizontal plane as the rest of the stringer. - 9.3.8 At the ends of the bridge, parts of the bridge shall not extend away from the river beyond the vertical planes that pass through the construction zone boundaries. - 9.3.9 The bridge shall provide a straight, clear passageway conforming to the Clearance Template detail on the Bridge Elevation Diagram.
-To verify compliance with 9.3.9 and 9.3.10, judges will slide the template along the tops of the stringers while holding it plumb and perpendicular to the span of the bridge.
-At no location along the full length of the stringers shall part of the bridge, including nuts and bolts, obstruct passage of the template.
-The penalty for non-compliance with 9.3.9 is based on the projection of an obstruction onto the template, measured perpendicularly from the obstructed edge.
+Exception 1: No clearance is required for the portion of the bridge for which the exception in Sub-Section 10.4.2 is invoked.
+Exception 2: No clearance is required over the footings except as necessary to accommodate restraint applied during the lateral load test described in Sub-Section 11.4.1.

+9.3.5 The tops of the stringers shall be no more than 1'-11" and no less than 1'-7" above the surface of the river or ground at any location along the span.

+9.3.6 Each stringer shall be at least twenty feet long, measured along the top.

+9.3.7 At the ends of the bridge, parts of the bridge shall not extend away from the river beyond the vertical planes that pass through the bridge envelope boundary shown on the Bridge Plan Diagram.

+9.3.8 The bridge shall provide a straight, clear passageway conforming to the Clearance Template detail on the Bridge Elevation Diagram.
+To verify compliance with

+9.3.8.1 and 9.3.8.2, judges will slide the template along the tops of the stringers while holding it plumb and perpendicular to the span of the bridge.
+The top of only one stringer will be in contact with the top of only one rabbet from the point of termination of the stringer in the innermost footing to the point of termination of the stringer in the outermost footing on the opposite side at each end of the bridge.
+If the same obstruction causes a violation of both 9.3.8.1 and 9.3.8.2, the judge will record only the larger violation.

+9.3.8.1 At no location along the full length of the stringers shall part of the bridge, including nuts and bolts, obstruct passage of the template.
+The measurement for non-compliance with 9.3.8.1 is the distance an obstruction projects onto the template, measured perpendicularly from the obstructed edge.